Русский

 Certain difficulties can be observed with a significant degree of mobility of pathological particles in the thickness of the colloidal gel of the vitreous body.
 Vitreolysis does not lead to a decrease in visual function.

-Symptoms of vitreous destruction and prognosis for the disease In case of significant damage, surgical treatment using a YAG laser is used
+In case of significant damage, surgical treatment using a YAG laser is used

 At advanced stages of the disease, when almost complete destruction of the vitreous body has occurred, there is a need for its removal - vitrectomy.